vcl/vcl/packages/vcl/spinner/README.md

 # [VCL](https://github.com/vcl/doc) spinner

-Spinner based input for integer values.
+Spinner for input values that can be incremented and decremented.

 ## Features

-A control for entering integer values conveniently using free text input and an accompanying up/ down control to increment and decrement the value.
+An opinionated button-group for incrementing/ decrementing values in a normal free text input.

 ## Usage